haydenwalker980/dtel/Payment.md

 ## Using your balance
 ### Renew your number
 `>dial *233` or `>balance` in the channel that has DTel service enabled, then type the amount of months you want to renew for.
+It costs 500 credits to extend a number by a month.

+### Send messages
+Each `>message` use costs you 2 credits.